 So any news site that didn’t want to give up the traffic of Google News had to support Amp.

 The Amp versions were available as an alternative version at their own address and had to be technically maintained as a separate output of the page.

 So instead of motivating the webmasters to structurally speed up their lame websites, a light variant was declared mandatory, which in some cases could be as complex as a technical relaunch of the actual website.

-Even if the website operator now has a website with PageSpeed 100, fully responsive for any resolution – Google News is denied it until Google Amp is additionally supported.
+Even if the website owner now has a website with PageSpeed 100, fully responsive for any resolution – Google News remains denied to him as long as Google Amp is not additionally supported.

 As if a housebuilder were required to provide a roof for sun, rain and snow, depending on the weather conditions, instead of accepting one made of a material that can withstand all conditions.

 You would have liked Google to accept websites with a PageSpeed 80+ or 90+ for the Google News Top Stories.